Can you recall when you first became interested in singing and performing?

 I would also say to work on your craft.
-At the end of the day, if you want to become a well known artist, you need to make the music that your instrument (voice) can show off – both are equally as important as the other.
+At the end of the day, if you want to become a well-known artist, you need to make the music that your instrument (voice) can show off – both are equally as important as the other.

-My favourite part of performing is probably the energy in the room when the audience falls silent or becomes focused.
+My favorite part of performing is probably the energy in the room when the audience falls silent or becomes focused.
 I had so much performance anxiety when I was younger that I wasn’t able to enjoy it at all but it became a completely different experience once that fear left me.

-Where can we learn more about you!? (insta? facebook? anything you want to promote?).
+Where can we learn more about you!? ( Insta?
+Facebook? anything you want to promote? ).